tr1ten/IndianBoardGames/README.md

 >rule 2: there should be no matching number in the column
 >rule 3: there should be no matching number in the cell of 3X3 matrix
 4. Quiz (named matrix)
-5. Raja Mantari Chor Sepai (Hindi)
+5. Raja Mantari Chor Sipahi (Hindi)

 ### Prerequisites